 The reader may read through entirely and keep them on the site for a long time, likely leading them to other related content pieces on your site.

 Shorter Emails: Brevity makes the reader appreciate specific content that is effective and gets to the point quickly.
-If your campaign involves email marketing, then that is another reason to design emails that are shorter since they get a better engagement rate than longer ones.
+If your campaign involves email marketing, that is another reason to design shorter emails since they get a better engagement rate than longer ones.

 While longer emails might be suitable for specific campaigns, short emails often work when limited elements are vying for the user’s attention.
 Also, keep your links to the minimum to avoid clutter.
 Keep the reader interested with relevant and interesting subject lines.
 Make sure to test the optimal length for better open rates and CTR.